How Many Languages Are Spoken in Philippines?

 The post-colonization era is marked by the growing influence of English, which began to be widely used as a means of communication till Philippines gained independence after a few years when Tagalog was declared its official language.
 In 1937, it was decided to choose a national language from among the native languages.
 English and Tagalog—the forerunner of the present “Filipino” language, are the two official languages spoken today.

 The “Filipino” language is exclusively composed of Tagalog as spoken in the Manila region.
 It is spoken as a first language by approximately a third of the population and as a second language by the remaining population.

 What About the Remaining 168 Languages?

 There are hundreds of dialects found in the Philippines, with variations between towns on the same island.
-While there are many native speakers of these regional languages, most Filipinos speak a mix of Filipino derived from Arabic, Spanish and Chinese as well as English language.
+While there are many native speakers of these regional languages, most Filipinos speak a mix of Filipino derived from Arabic, Spanish, and Chinese as well as the English language.

 The islands don’t have influences of English and Filipino only.

 The Filipino people have their ancestors in Malays, who came from Southeast Asia, the area which is now called Indonesia.
 And long before Europeans began to set foot on these islands, the natives were familiar with Chinese and even Japanese.
 All these languages have left a mark on the language spoken presently in the Philippines Islands.